About Your Central Venous Catheter (CVC) for Pediatric Patients

 Then, your doctor will place one end of your CVC through the insertion site and into your vein.
 They’ll tunnel the other end under your skin and out of the exit site.
 Tunneling your CVC under your skin will help keep it from moving.

-After your CVC is in place, your doctor will close the insertion site with Dermabond® (surgical glue) or Steri-Strips (surgical tape).
-They’ll close the exit site with sutures (stitches).
-They’ll also stitch your CVC to your skin at the exit site so it stays in place until it becomes anchored in the tunnel under your skin.
-Then, they’ll put on 2 dressings: 1 dressing over your insertion site and 1 dressing over your exit site and CVC.
+Your doctor will also stitch your CVC to your skin at the exit site.
+This will help it stay in place until it becomes anchored in the tunnel under your skin.
+Then, they’ll put on a dressing over your insertion site and a dressing over your exit site and CVC.

 After your procedure

-When you wake up after your procedure, you’ll be in the Post-Anesthesia Care Unit (PACU).
 As soon as you’re settled, a nurse will bring your visitors in to be with you.

-Your nurse will be keeping track of your body temperature, pulse, blood pressure, and oxygen levels.
 Once you’re fully awake, they’ll give you a drink and a light snack.

 Your nurse will teach you and your caregiver how to care for your dressing before you’re discharged from the hospital.
 They’ll also give you an emergency kit.
 The emergency kit should have:

-• 2 toothless clamps
+• 2 toothless clamps.

-• 1 dressing change kit
+• 1 dressing change kit.

-• Alcohol pads
+• Alcohol pads.

-• Medical (paper) tape
+• Medical (paper) tape.

-• Your doctor’s office and emergency telephone numbers
+• Your doctor’s office and emergency telephone numbers.

 Keep your emergency kit with you at all times.
-You’ll need it if your catheter is leaking, your dressing gets dirty or comes off, or your needleless connector or disinfection cap falls off.
+You’ll need it if:

 Caring for your incisions